dfsp-spirit/meshlearn/README.md

 conda install -y -c conda-forge trimesh igl
 ```

-If you do not have a suitable GPU, simply replace `tensorflow-gpu` with `tensorflow`.
+If you do not have a suitable GPU, simply replace `tensorflow-gpu` with `tensorflow` to run on CPU.

+Alternatively, one can use the [environment.yml file we now provide](./environment.yml) to setup the conda environment.
+This is guaranteed to be up-to-date and to work, as this is the way we also install on our CI system where the unit tests are run.

 #### Step 2 of 2: Install meshlearn into the conda env ####